THIS POST WAS LAST UPDATED ON MAY 21, 2024

 There are also mobile and desktop apps and clients, like Mammoth and Tusky, that let you log in with your account to view your timeline, find people and follow feeds across the Fediverse.

-2. Choose a server or instance.
-Your instance is your home in the Fediverse.
+2. Choose a platform or instance.
+Your instance is your home in the fediverse.
 Each instance has its own name, moderators, and code of conduct.
 Choose one that aligns with your interests and values.
 Here are a few we’d recommend or browse the Fedi.Directory for other suggestions.

 3. Create a profile.
 Wherever you decide to call home, create an account on that service.
 Add a picture, short bio and other relevant details so people can get to know you.

-A good way to find accounts to follow is via Fedi.Directory, see who others are following or boosting, or peruse accounts tagged during #FollowFriday.
+A good way to find accounts to follow is via Fedi.Directory or the Flipboard Federated Directory; see who others are following or boosting; or peruse accounts tagged during #FollowFriday.
 For example, our Art & Photography Desk on Mastodon recommends a quality set of profiles for people who love art and photography almost every week:

 Anecdotally, we’ve seen higher quality and engagement than your standard social platforms.